The Gold Standard: CLI Design Principles for Production Systems

 • Use -- to delimit flags from positional arguments

-Help that teaches: The --help output must include concrete, copy-pasteable usage examples, not just flag definitions.
+Help that teaches: The --help output must include concrete, copy-pasteable usage examples.
+Not just flag definitions.
 Show common workflows:

 Examples: